ScannerEdge

 The problem

 Rangers patrol vast protected areas where poachers move silently and at night.
-Cameras and motion sensors miss covert activity, drones are loud and expensive, and patrols can't be everywhere at once.
+Cameras and motion sensors miss covert activity, drones can be heard, and patrols can't be everywhere at once.
 Early warning is the difference between responding from a safe distance and stumbling into an active incident.

 What it does

 ScannerEdge is a passive human-presence detection system designed for anti-poaching and conservation operations.
-Instead of cameras or motion sensors that can miss covert activity, it listens for the radio-frequency signals that mobile phones, satellite phones and walkie-talkies unavoidably emit.
+Instead of cameras or motion sensors that can miss covert activity, it listens for the radio-frequency signals that mobile phones, satellite phones and VHF radios unavoidably emit.

-When the unit picks up a signal where there shouldn’t be one, it sends an alert to rangers — often hours before a poacher would otherwise be detected.
+When the unit picks up a signal, it sends an alert to rangers — often hours before a poacher would otherwise be detected.
 Because it never decodes the signal or collects personal data, it works within the bounds of privacy regulations.

 Why we built it

 ScannerEdge was developed because traditional monitoring tools weren’t enough.
 Cameras only see what’s in front of them.
 Motion sensors trigger on every animal that walks past.
-Drones are loud, expensive and don’t run all night.
+Drones can be heard and don’t run all night.

-Rangers we worked with were taking real risks to walk patrol routes that might or might not have something on them.
-They needed something that could quietly listen, all day, for the one signal that actually matters — and tell them about it without giving anything away.
+Rangers we work with are taking real risks to walk patrol routes where something might be going on.
+They need something that can quietly listen, all day, for the one signal that actually matters — and tell them about it without giving anything away.

 ScannerEdge is part of Hack The Planet’s mission to deliver practical, field-proven technology that supports conservation where it matters most — on the ground.